Q: Do you prefer a blood specimen over the buccal brush specimen? Is there any difference?

 Q: Is my test finished yet?

 A: Our goal is to provide you with an accurate result in a reasonable time period.
-The majority of our tests take approximately 6-8 weeks to complete.
-The time it takes to complete a test varies depending on a number of factors.
-The size of the gene, the complexity of the interpretation, the occasional need to redesign or repeat a test, and other things can all extend the amount of time it takes for results.
-Testing can take from 2-10 weeks depending on which genetic test was ordered.
-The information sheets for each condition (found under Diagnostic Testing) indicate an estimated time frame for completion of the test.
+The time it takes to complete a test varies depending on a number of factors such as the size of the gene, the complexity of the interpretation, the occasional need to redesign primers or confirm an abnormal result.
+The information page for each condition indicates an estimated turn around time for completion of the test.
 These estimates are based on the average amount of time it has taken us to complete the test in the past.
-As soon as a test is completed the results are faxed and mailed to the referring physician or ordering facility.
-Positive test results and tests performed on prenatal specimens are also called if a physician's phone number is provided to us.
+As soon as a test is completed the results are sent to the referring physician or ordering facility.
+Positive test results and tests performed on prenatal specimens are also called if a physician’s phone number is provided to us.

 Q: The test result has been lost or was never received, can you resend it?

 A: GeneDx can provide you with a duplicate copy of the test result if you are the ordering physician or are from the ordering facility.
 We cannot send results to the patient or other physicians involved in the care of the patient without a signed release from the patient authorizing us to do so.
 When calling for a report, please let us know the first and last name of the patient and when the specimen was sent.